nicholascarey/loomeR/README.md

   - Use of basic inputs for start and end screen diameters, and total duration.
-  - Use of realistic parameters.
-The function will determine the correct screen diameters for each animation frame using:
+  - Use of realistic parameters; the function will determine the correct screen diameters for each animation frame using:
       - **Constant speed**: specify a constant speed, size, and starting distance of the hypothetical oncoming threat